-Joel Pollak: ‘Breitbart’ Vs. Trump War Begins – ‘The End For Trump’ – Bannon Was Only One Who Didn’t Need Job
+Joel Pollak: ‘Breitbart’ Vs. Trump ‘War’ Begins

-As soon as President Donald Trump fired Steve Bannon – or rather, submitted his resignation – Joel B. Pollak, the Senior Editor-at-Large at Breitbart News, declared “war” with Trump.
-As seen in the below tweet from the Twitter page of Pollak, Joel simply tweeted the hashtag #WAR in all caps.
+As soon as President Donald Trump fired Steve Bannon — or rather, after Bannon submitted his resignation — Joel B. Pollak, the senior editor-at-large at Breitbart News, declared “war” with Trump.
+As seen in the below tweet, Pollak used the hashtag #WAR in all caps.
 Joel would follow that tweet up with another, promoting the below article, titled “With Steve Bannon Gone, Donald Trump Risks Becoming Arnold Schwarzenegger 2.0,” as reported by Breitbart.

 Pollak wrote the piece that has begun to spell “the beginning of the end for the Trump administration,” likening Trump to Arnold Schwarzenegger.
-Joel called Trump a politico like Schwarzenegger, a man who won his political office based on a celebrity’s promises to make big changes within a corrupt political system, while appealing to both Democrats and Republicans.
+Joel called Trump a politico, like Schwarzenegger, a man who won his political office based on a celebrity’s promises to make big changes within a corrupt political system, while appealing to both Democrats and Republicans.
 However, Pollak wrote that Schwarzenegger abandoned his agenda, along with the people who helped him win his political office.

-Joel called Bannon “Trump’s master strategist,” but more importantly, Pollak claimed that Bannon was one of the only people who could tell Trump the truth and criticize Trump.
+Joel called Bannon “Trump’s master strategist,” but more importantly, Pollak claimed that Bannon was one of the only people who could tell Trump the truth and criticize the president.
 Pollak credited Bannon with turning around Trump’s failing 2016 campaign.

 “With Bannon gone, there is no guarantee that Trump will stick to the plan.”

-Bannon and Kellyanne Conway were called two people that were too valuable for Trump to lose.
+According to Pollak, Bannon and Kellyanne Conway were two people that were too valuable for Trump to lose.

 — Joel B. Pollak (@joelpollak) August 18, 2017

 Now a downfall for Trump is being predicted by Pollak in Bannon’s absence.
-Bannon didn’t need his job with Trump, claims Joel, calling Bannon a self-made man who warned Trump against firing James Comey.
-Although those who voted for Trump were patient, Joel wrote that those same Trump voters will learn if Trump is a failure.
+Bannon didn’t need his job with the Trump administration, claims Pollak.
+He said that Bannon was a self-made man who warned Trump against firing James Comey.
+Although those who voted for Trump were patient, Joel wrote that those same voters will learn if Trump is a failure.

 With Steve Bannon Gone, Donald Trump Risks Becoming Arnold Schwarzenegger 2.0 – Breitbart https://t.co/7StOUgXiL7